 UK Architecture and Environmental Design Courses

-Architecture and Environmental Design studies the basic principles behind environmental issues that need tackling through architecture.
-The need for state of the art buildings and renewable energy options has never been greater than in the 21st century, and an Environmental Design programme will offer you a chance to be part of a burgeoning area of architects looking to make a difference through design.
+An Architecture and Environmental Design degree studies the basic principles behind environmental issues that need tackling through architecture.
+The need for state of the art buildings and renewable energy has never been greater than in the 21st century and an Environmental Design programme will offer you a chance to be part of an increasingly large group of of architects looking to make a difference through design.

 To study Architecture, students must first complete a three-year undergraduate degree in the subject, which in turn gives member ship to RIBA, the Royal Institute of British Architects.
 Then a two-year qualification on a BArch, Diploma or March degree follows (it varies depending on choice of university), before another two years of professional training prior to your final exams.